reza-mahmoudimehran/TopScorers/README.md

 #### Requirements

-You should refactor the project properly and fix possible bugs or memory leaks with this requirements:
+You should refactor the project properly and fix possible bugs or memory leaks with these requirements:

 - You need to change the whole project to an extensible project.
 - Choose an architecture you have experience with, such as MVP, MVVM, or MVI.